UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 investigators must submit a modified SFI disclosure within 30 days of acquiring a new SFI; and investigators or covered family members shall provide any additional documentation related to the SFIs disclosed on an SFI disclosure form upon request of the COI official.

-Receipt, Processing, and Recording of SFI Disclosures – Receipt, processing, and recording of SFI disclosures is the responsibility of the director of Research Integrity and Compliance who provides the COI official with a report of SFI disclosures received.
+Receipt, Processing, and Recording of SFI Disclosures – Receipt, processing, and recording of SFI disclosures is the responsibility of the director of RIC who provides the COI official with a report of SFI disclosures received.

 Review of SFI Disclosures – An FCOI exists when the COI official reasonably determines that an SFI held by an investigator or a covered family member could directly and significantly affect the design, conduct, or reporting of the investigator’s research.